ttlew/conversation/dialog-build.md

 ![Shows user input going to a box that contains the statement If: CONDITION, Then: RESPONSE](images/node1-empty.png)

 - Condition: Specifies the information that must be present in the user input for this node in the dialog to be triggered.
 The information might be a specific intent, an entity value, or a context variable value.
 See [Conditions](#conditions) for more information.
-- Response: The utterance that the bot uses to respond to the user.
+- Response: The utterance that the service uses to respond to the user.
 The response can also be configured to trigger programmatic actions.
 See [Responses](#responses) for more information.

 You can think of the node as having an if/then construction: if this condition is true, then return this response.

 For example, the following node is triggered if the natural language processing function of the service determines that the user input contains the `#cupcake-menu` intent.
-As a result of the node being triggered, the bot responds with an appropriate answer.
+As a result of the node being triggered, the service responds with an appropriate answer.

 ![Shows the user asking about cupcake flavors. the If condition is #cupcake-menu and the Then response is a list of cupcake flavors.](images/node1-simple.png)

 A single node with one condition and response can handle simple user requests.
 But, more often than not, users have more sophisticated questions or want help with more complex tasks.
-You can add child nodes that ask the user to provide any additional information that the bot needs.
+You can add child nodes that ask the user to provide any additional information that the service needs.

 ![Shows that the first node in the dialog asks which type of cupcake the user wants, gluten-free or regular, and has two child nodes that provide a different response depending on the user's answer.](images/node1-children.png)